-We would like to see information capacity become a standard specification for cameras intended for machine vision.
-And we would like to see better use made of edge and object detection metrics, SNRi and Edge SNRi.
+We would like to see information metrics, including information capacity, SNRi, and Edge Location σ , become standard specifications for cameras intended for machine vision.
 Cameras should be characterized with measurements made over a range of ISO speeds (exposure indices) and/or light (lux) levels.
 We are optimistic that this will lead to improved performance and reduced energy use [28].